Whereiswald0/SQL-project/starting_with_questions.md

 ORDER BY total_sold DESC
 --LIMIT 1 --if you only want the top result, question unclear.

---this operation can be checked by running the data from both tables seperately, which does work.
+--this operation can be checked by running the data from both tables separately, which does work.
 ~~~~

 BUT if that isn’t true, and we should instead be relying on the columns ‘transaction_revenue’ and ‘revenue’ in the original data being the most correct, then we would write: